brianweet/brianweet.github.io/_posts/2019-16-06-write-ai-gpt-2-haiku.md

 tags: [ai, gpt2, art]
 comments: true
 ---
-Every now and then, <s>usually after a bottle of wine</s>, my girlfriend asks me if I can explain her 'computer things'.
-She (B.A. in Art History) then <s>rambles on</s> talks with passion about how she believes that the IT-world could make a huge difference in the art world and the research that goes with it.
+Every now and then, my girlfriend asks me if I can explain her 'computer things'.
+She (B.A. in Art History) then talks with passion about how she believes that the IT-world could make a huge difference in the art world and the research that goes with it.

 When I was working on my previous blog post about the language model from [OpenAI called GPT-2](https://openai.com/blog/better-language-models/), I got the 'computer things'-question again.
-So I <s>tried to explain</s> explained her how the language model works, which made her wonder if it was possible to combine the 'GTP-thing' and something 'artsy'.
+So I tried to explain how the language model works, which made her wonder if it was possible to combine the 'GTP-thing' and something 'artsy'.
 She talked about recognizable and unrecognizable patterns and how in art, too, were patterns to be found.
-Although I always listen to what she has to say, I cannot reproduce any of the two hundred examples she mentioned.

 So here we are: in this blog post we'll try to write haiku poems using the GPT-2 language model.